USS Michael Murphy: 2017

 In January 2017, Michael Murphy, along with sister Arleigh Burke-class destroyer USS Wayne E. Meyer and Ticonderoga-class cruiser USS Lake Champlain, accompanied Nimitz-class aircraft carrier USS Carl Vinson in a deployment to the western Pacific.
 In April of that year, the Carl Vinson Carrier Strike Group (CSG) cancelled a scheduled port call in Australia in response to increasing tensions between North Korea (DPRK) and the United States over the DPRK's nuclear weapons program.

 2018

 Michael Murphy participated in KAKADU 2018, a multinational exercise hosted by the Royal Australian Navy.
 During the sea phase of the exercise, forces from twenty-seven countries will train together in several complex warfighting scenarios, including an air defense exercise, gunnery exercise, search and rescue training, underway replenishment approaches, anti-submarine warfare vulnerability training, and divisional tactics.

 2019

 Michael Murphy deployed to the U.S. Fourth Fleet area of operations, following her participation in exercises UNITAS LX and Teamwork South 2019 in Valparaiso, Chile, from 24 June to 3 July.

+2024

+Michael Murphy arrived at the Port of Colombo, Sri Lanka on 23 July 2024 on a formal visit.
+The vessel was scheduled to depart the island on 26 July 2024.

+Michael Murphy arrived at the port of Colombo on a replenishment visit on 16 November 2024.
+The vessel was captained by Commander Jonathan B. Greenwald and was scheduled to depart on 17 November 2024.